paigeboyd/Final-Year/README.md

 ### Overview

-Inspired by a 'choose your own adventure' narrative, this educational story app would teach children about plants/nature.
+Inspired by a 'choose your own adventure' narrative, this educational story would teach children about plants/nature.
 In years two or three of primary school, children begin learning about types of plants, how to keep them alive and their role in nature.
-This app would teach them these topics through storytelling, letting them choose their way through the story and learning the rewards or consequences of their actions.
+This story would teach them these topics through storytelling, letting them choose their way through the story and learning the rewards or consequences of their actions.

 For example, the story teaches the child about the importance of watering plants and brings them to a choice, do they: a) water the plant, or b) not water the plant.
 If the child chooses path b, they learn the consequence of not watering the plant.
 If they choose path a, they are shown how the plant will flourish and grow, and are brought to the next part of the story.

+I think this project would benefit from being created as an iBook, to use on iOS devices.
+This would facilitate the interactive aspect to the narrative and make it easily accessible from these devices which are now increasingly being used within classrooms.

 ### Pros

 - Narrative and Storytelling module during Year 2 has given me experience of designing to tell a story.
 - I enjoy illustration and creating engaging and fun illustrations for young age groups.
+- This story would promote learning outside the classroom, and show how learning can be fun and engaging for children.

 ### Cons

 - This would be the first time I will have created a choose your own adventure story.
+- I don't have experience in working with iBooks Author, but I am willing to learn.
-- How would I keep this information interesting to children?
-Is it too niche?
+- Is the topic too niche?

 ### How might it be built?

+To build this project I would use the iBooks Author software.
+This will allow me to structure the story and add interactive elements.
+I would create each 'page' of the story using Adobe Illustrator, as I am most confident in using this software for illustrating.
+If necessary, I could use Adobe After Effects to create animations.

 ### Who’s it for?

-5-8.
-Years 2/3 in primary school
+I invision the target audience for this project as children from the ages of 5-8.
+At this age, they would be in years 2 or 3 of primary school in Northern Ireland, therefore it would link up with the curriculum being taught in schools.
+This would open up the project to being used by a large amount of children, possibly within the classroom, and also to further their learning at home.

 ### What’s the business model?

+As this is a childrens app and is encouraging learning outside the classroom, I don't think I would place a price on it.
+The theme of the story is quite niche, so I think keeping it free would open up the possibility of more children/parents downloading it and giving the book a go.
+The book could gain popularity through word of mouth, as parents could recommend it to other parents of young children.

 ------------